COVID-19: Update on the Measures Taken by the University of Montpellier

 You must bring the following:

-- a travel authorization form available on the Ministry of the Interior’s website or via the“Tous Anti-Covid”app.
-Select the reason: “Travel between home and the workplace or an educational or training institution; business travel that cannot be postponed; travel for a competitive exam or test.”
+• a travel authorization form available on the Ministry of the Interior’s website or on the “Tous Anti-Covid”app.
+Check the reason “Travel between home and the place of work or an educational or training institution; business travel that cannot be postponed; travel for a competitive exam or test.”

-- bring a document issued by the institution proving that the trip in question falls within the scope of permitted cases.
+• Bring documentation from the institution proving that the trip in question falls within the scope of authorized cases.

 Health